 Before you visit, see what we have in our collections by searching our online catalogue.

-If you need advice, or help with identifying what records may contain the information you are looking for, then please contact the Discovery Room team at email@example.com
+If you need advice on identifying what records may contain the information you are looking for, or help with your booking, then please contact the Discovery Room team at email@example.com

 Book your visit

-To look at original archive documents, you should book an appointment and order the documents you want to view.
-You can do this when you sign in to The Postal Museum Catalogue.
-Please register first if you have not already.
+To look at original archive documents, you should book an appointment and order the documents at least a day in advance.
+You can do this when you register and then sign in to The Postal Museum Catalogue.

 Advance booking is essential for Saturdays and the week between Christmas and New Year.
 However, we strongly advise you to always book in advance, especially if you are making a special trip or travelling a long way.
 We cannot guarantee you a seat or that we will be able to retrieve documents for you, otherwise.